 - Aim to include 3-4 backlinks to your blog posts, as well as a bio with a link to a lead magnet (if you have one)

-- Change the title (so Google doesn’t get confused when ranking the posts)
+- Change the title (so that Google doesn’t get confused when ranking the posts)

 With this strategy, you can get 3 to 4+ posts a month republished, without much extra work on your part.
-And these can bring you a ton of traffic.
+These can bring you a ton of traffic!

 Step #5: Ensure the publication links back to the original article in the syndicated piece (VERY important)

-There’s a right and wrong way to get maximum results from having your content syndicated:
+There are right and wrong ways to get the maximum results from having your content syndicated:

 - Having your content syndicated with no link to your website/content = WRONG!